The Free Plus Shipping model is a popular and profitable funnel type where you offer the front-end product for free, and collect the shipping costs.

 We've added some new skins to our order bump plugin, you can customize the bump to your liking.
 Take a look at one of the classy skins:

-Further, you can also set up a one-click upsells using UpStroke.
+Further, you can also set up one-click upsells using the WooFunnels Funnel Builder.

 Watch this video to learn more about it:

 Free Plus Shipping funnel is pretty popular in the funnel circuit.

 Although it’s quite successful in profitably converting new customers, business owners don’t use it merely because of the different pieces involved in the jigsaw.